aditya20t/ResearchAssistant/README.md

 # Arxiv Research Assistant

 - You need a HuggingFace inference token to access the project.
+- Create a conda environment and install `pip`, use python version `3.10`.
-- Clone the repository and install all the dependencies mentioned in `requirements.txt`
+- Clone the repository and install all the `pip` dependencies mentioned in `requirements.txt` and conda dependencies mentioned in `conda_requirements.txt`

 ---
 The flow of the project is shown below